 Castle Mauensee and the Sigg CollectionVIEW EVENT DETAILS

-Exclusive Art Tour With Uli Sigg [PASSPORT MEMBERS ONLY]
+[INVITATION ONLY] Exclusive Art Tour With Dr. Uli Sigg

-Asia Society Switzerland is delighted to invite Passport Members to an exclusive art tour to Castle Mauensee, Uli Sigg’s home, where part of the collection is housed.
-After a guided tour by Mr. Sigg through the premises, which are not open to the public, you are invited to join us for a dinner in Sursee to continue the conversation.
+Asia Society Switzerland is delighted to offer an exclusive art tour to Castle Mauensee, Uli Sigg’s home, where part of his collection is housed.
+After a guided tour by Mr. Sigg through the premises, which are not open to the public, you are invited to join a dinner in Sursee to continue the conversation.

 Dr. Uli Sigg is one of the leading collectors and champions of contemporary Chinese art.
-He received a PhD from the law faculty of the Universität Zürich.
+He received a PhD from the law faculty of the University of Zurich.
 Dr. Sigg served as Vice Chairman of the Schindler Group, establishing the first joint venture between China and the West in 1980.
 From 1995 to 1999 he was Swiss ambassador to China, North Korea, and Mongolia.
 During this period, Dr. Sigg began collecting contemporary Chinese art, eventually amassing more than twenty-five hundred works that have been exhibited internationally.
-In 2012, he gifted over half his collection to M+, Hong Kong.
+In 2012, he gifted over half his collection to the M+ Museum in Hong Kong.
 His significant contributions to the field include founding the Chinese Contemporary Art Award in 1997 (known as the Sigg Prize since 2020) and the CCAA Art Critic Award.
 Dr. Sigg is on the boards of Asia Society Switzerland and M+; the International Council of the Museum of Modern Art, New York; and the International Advisory Council of Tate, London.